 The Scheme is an open medical scheme and is community-rated.
-This means that the same contributions apply to everyone on a particular health plan, regardless of age (Late-joiner Penalty won't affect the contributions) or health status.
-However, the contributions for child dependants differ from the contributions for adult dependants.
+This means that the same contributions apply to everyone on a particular health plan, regardless of age (late-joiner penalties will affect the risk portion of contributions) or health status.
+However, contributions for child dependants differ from contributions for adult dependants.
 The number of dependants that a main member has on their membership determines the contributions.
-On certain plans, members can qualify for a lower contribution based on income verification.
-We allow members to change their health plans at the end of each year, with effect on 1 January of the next year.
-Please refer to the Plan Matrix on our website at www.discovery.co.za to see which plan changes we allow during the year.
+On some plans, members can qualify for a lower contribution based on income verification.
+We allow members to change their health plans at the end of each year, effective from 1 January of the following year.
+Please refer to the plan matrix on our website on www.discovery.co.za > Medical aid> Get help> Find documents and certificates to see which plan changes we allow during the year.

-This table below shows how we categorise the Scheme's members as individuals or groups.
+The table below shows how we categorise the Scheme's members as individuals or groups.
 It also shows our requirements and how we apply underwriting.

-INDIVIDUALS GROUPS Size One to nine main members 10 or more main members Underwriting Individual medical underwriting Underwriting based on group criteria and demographics Underwriting decision We may apply 12-month condition-specific waiting periods Three-month general waiting period Late-joiner penalties We will apply a group decision, but individual underwriting decisions may also apply to each member of the group (at the Scheme's discretion) Application forms to be completed Applying to become a member of Discovery Health Medical Scheme Joining as part of an employer group Requirements Questionnaires and requests for extra medical information as required No questionnaires or requests for extra medical information (at the Scheme's discretion) Additions to membership or group Individual underwriting decisions apply to each individual or member of a family Individual underwriting decisions apply to each member of the group (at the Scheme's discretion) Reapplications following the termination of previous memberships due to non-disclosure We apply 12-month condition-specific waiting periods, mandatory three-month general waiting periods and late-joiner penalties.
+INDIVIDUALS GROUPS Size One to nine main members 10 or more main members Underwriting Individual medical underwriting Underwriting based on group criteria and demographics Underwriting decision We may apply: 12-month condition-specific waiting periods Three-month general waiting period Late-joiner penalties We will apply a group decision, but individual underwriting decisions may also apply to each member of the group (at the Scheme's discretion) Application forms to be completed Applying to become a member of Discovery Health Medical Scheme Joining as part of an employer group Requirements Questionnaires and requests for extra medical information as required No questionnaires or requests for extra medical information (at the Scheme's discretion) Additions to membership or group Individual underwriting decisions apply to each individual or member of a family Individual underwriting decisions apply to each member of the group (at the Scheme's discretion) Reapplications following the termination of previous memberships due to non-disclosure We apply 12-month condition-specific waiting periods, mandatory three-month general waiting periods and late-joiner penalties.
 We will not consider any underwriting concessions.
 We apply 12-month condition-specific waiting periods, mandatory three-month general waiting periods and late-joiner penalties.
 We will not consider any underwriting concessions.

-Important note: All application forms are valid for a period of 90 days from the date on which a member signs the application form.
+Important note: All application forms are valid for 90 days from the date on which a member signs the application form.
 We will cancel application forms that are older than 90 days and applicants will have to submit a newly completed form for processing.
 Members must complete the application form relevant to the year of application.
 We do not accept outdated membership application forms as the forms and membership terms differ from year to year.